 We are proud of our staff for their high standards of professionalism, their experience, and their sincere concern for animals.
 We invite you to meet them below:

 Dr. Rastetter earned her Bachelor of Arts degree from Hiram College and Doctor of Veterinary Medicine degree from the Ohio State University.
-She is a member of the American Veterinary Medical Association, Ohio Veterinary Medical Association, Miami Valley Veterinary Medical Association, Association of Shelter Veterinarians, and the Association of Medical Professionals with Hearing Losses.
-Dr. Rastetter has over fifteen years in private practice including nine years working in the field of shelter medicine.
+She is a member of the American Veterinary Medical Association, Ohio Veterinary Medical Association, Miami Valley Veterinary Medical Association, and the Association of Medical Professionals with Hearing Losses.
+Dr. Rastetter has over sixteen years in private practice including nine years working in the field of shelter medicine.
 She was honored to be able to volunteer her services in the aftermath of Hurricane Katrina and Rita in 2005 through multiple avenues both locally and at a temporary shelter near the disaster area.
 Her very active household consists of two young sons, a husband, and an often fluctuating number of dogs and cats.

 Dr. Rastetter established Pets In Stitches after recognizing the community’s need for affordable spay and neuter services.
 Dr. Rastetter is passionate about reducing the pet overpopulation crisis, pain management, shelter and disaster medicine, and client education.
 Few veterinarians have her level of spay and neuter experience and enthusiasm.